emu-russia/breaks/BreakingNESWiki_DeepL/6502/regs.md

 - SB/S: Load the S register value from the SB bus
 - S/S: Refresh S register, active when SB/S = 0

+So the registers can only connect to two buses: SB and ADL.

 ## Logic

 ![regs_logic](/BreakingNESWiki/imgstore/regs_logic.jpg)